The cyber security threat is constant and real. Entire businesses, large enterprises and even whole cities have been vulnerable to these attacks.

 Countering cyber security threats

-To harden defenses, some AI programs can be configured to perform simulated war games.
+To harden defences, some AI programmes can be configured to perform simulated war games.
 Because cyber attackers have stealth on their side, organisations might need dozens of experts to counter only a handful of attackers.
 AI can help even the odds, scoping out the potential permutations of vulnerabilities.

 As CISOs – and the CIOs they typically report to – advise C-suites and boards on their growing cybersecurity risk, they can also help those leaders recognize an enduring truth: AI programs cannot replace experienced cybersecurity professionals.
 But the technology can make staff smarter, more vigilant and more nimbly responsive.